cardoeng/gigawork/README.md

 pip install gigawork
 ```

+*Note: a recently fixed issue in GitPython (see https://github.com/gitpython-developers/GitPython/pull/1933) might affect the results of gigawork.
+As Pypi does not seem to allow git dependencies, you may need to update the dependency yourself via `pip install git+https://github.com/gitpython-developers/GitPython.git`.*

 Another easy way to install `gigawork` is via `pip` from this GitHub repository
 ```
 pip install git+https://github.com/cardoeng/gigawork